Getting You Back Pay For Improper Independent Contractor Designations

 We are ready, willing and able to fight for your rights across the spectrum of FLSA wage and hour independent contractor violations such as:

 - Independent contractor plumbers, carpenter, trades worker violations

 - Independent contractor landscape worker violations

 - Breach of independent contractor agreement

 - Overtime exempt employee violations

 Call 312-445-9137 Or 888-408-0401 For Your Free Initial Consultation

 We have Spanish interpreters available.
-If you have a grievance against an employer for claiming an independent contract exemption and paying you less than the law provides, contact the Chicago employment lawyer’s office of the Billhorn Law Firm for a free consultation.
+If you have a grievance against an employer for claiming an independent contract exemption and paying you less than the law provides, contact the Chicago or Denver employment lawyer’s office of the Billhorn Law Firm for a free consultation.